-When using Git on Windows with Cygwin or Windows Subsystem for Linux, CRLF conflicts can falsely make your Git repo “dirty”.
+When using Git on Windows with Cygwin or Windows Subsystem for Linux, CRLF conflicts can falsely make a

-git diff from Cygwin or WSL will show
+From Cygwin or WSL with line ending clashes, “git diff” will show

-^M at the end of each line and not let you merge code on
+^M at the end of each line and fail merge on “git pull”.

 This can cause missed code changes or needless commits.